-Smartphone and Stereo USB Connection
+USB Stereo Connection

-To direct-connect most smartphones and other digital media devices, plug your device's USB cable into the USB port inside the media roof locker.
+To connect most smartphones and other digital media devices directly to the stereo, plug your device's USB cable into the USB port inside the media roof locker.
+Once connected, change the stereo's source from its current setting to USB.